RevenueCat/docs/docs/migrating-to-revenuecat/android-historical-import.md

 ## Event Data
 RevenueCat **will not** dispatch any third-party integration events for historical transactions generated from this import.

-Android Historical Imports will not detect the following:
+Google Historical Imports will not detect the following:
 - Billing issues
 - Partial refunds
 - Cancelled subscriptions